-Many cities around the world historically kept their own time by using some type of instrument to observe the sun’s zenith at noon.
-The earliest time measuring devices used either the sun’s shadow or the rate in which water runs out of a vessel.
-The pendulum clock was developed during the 17th century – these clocks were sufficiently accurate to be used at sea to determine longitude and for scientific time measurement in the 18th century.
+The pendulum clock was developed during the 17th century.
+However, these clocks were not sufficiently accurate to be used at sea to determine longitude and for scientific time measurement in the 18th century.

 19th Century Challenges

 American railroads maintained many different time zones during the late 1800s.
-Each train station set its own clock so it was difficult to coordinate train schedules.
-Time calculation became a serious problem for people travelling by train (sometimes hundreds of miles in a day), according to the Library of Congress.
-Every city in the United States used a different time standard so there were more than 300 local sun times to choose from.
+Each train station set its own clock making it difficult to coordinate train schedules and confusing passengers.
+Time calculation became a serious problem for people traveling by train (sometimes hundreds of miles in a day), according to the Library of Congress.
+Every city in the United States used a different time standard, so there were more than 300 local sun-times to choose from.
 Railroad managers tried to address the problem by establishing 100 railroad time zones, but this was only a partial solution to the problem.

-Sir Sandford Fleming was one of the key players in developing a satisfactory worldwide system of keeping time, according to sources such as the Canadian Encyclopedia.
-He advocated the adoption of a standard or mean time and hourly variations from that in accordance with established time zones.
+Sir Sandford Fleming was one of the key players in developing a satisfactory worldwide system of keeping time.
+He advocated the adoption of a standard or mean time and hourly variations from that following established time zones.
 He also helped convene the International Meridian Conference in 1884, where the international standard time system was adopted.

 The International Meridian Conference